Code-Institute-Submissions/Firstcommit/README.md

  [MIlestone Project](https://usercentricfrontendproject-orion555.c9users.io/index.html)

- ## BUG
+ ## BUGs

+ .
 There is also a small white area in the each page has a white sub-footer underneath the main footer needs to be fixed.
+ .
+YouTube icon color will be fixed.

  ## Credits